gnieboer/tsp-redesign/pages/in-service-withdrawal-basics/making-withdrawals.md

 + Begin your Financial Hardship In-Service Withdrawal Request by going to [My Account: Withdrawals](https://www.tsp.gov/tsp/login.html).
 You can begin and, in some cases, complete your request online.
 It depends on whether you are required to obtain your spouse's signed consent.

 + Begin your Age-Based In-Service Withdrawal Request by going to [My Account: Withdrawals](https://www.tsp.gov/tsp/login.html).
 You can begin and, in some cases, complete your request online.
-It depends on whether you are required to obtain your spouse's signed consent waiver.l
+It depends on whether you are required to obtain your spouse's signed consent waiver.

 If you have a pending application for an in-service withdrawal or for a TSP loan at the time we receive your request, it will not be accepted.
 We allow only one request for an in-service withdrawal or loan at a time.